Simplifying the Type $A$ Argyres-Douglas Landscape

 The CB nilpotent vev $[1^{10}]\to[3^2,1^4]$ is implemented by removing suitable D3-branes stretched between the NS5--branes

 Therefore changing $\sigma=[1^{10}]\rightarrow[3^2,1^4]$ in the 3d mirror can be expressed as subtracting the following quiver from \eqref{eq:ex6quiv4}:

 which exactly reproduces the quiver in \eqref{eq:ex6quiv2}.
 Since, as explained above, this CB nilpotent Higgsing commutes with the procedure of gauging the flavour symmetry, we can instead directly subtract this quiver from \eqref{eq:ex6quiv3}, the actual 3d mirror of $\ADAIF{4}{10}$, which gives the 3d mirror of the theory $\ADAI{4}{10}{[3^2,1^4]}$ we are interested in.
-This direct ``inverted quiver subtraction" exactly reproduces the 3d mirror \eqref{eq:ex6quiv1} of the $\ADAF{4}{2}{4}$ theory.
-From now on, we will only use the inverted quiver subtraction method applied to the quivers with all the nodes gauged describing the actual 3d mirrors of the AD theories in consideration.
+This direct ``quiver subtraction" exactly reproduces the 3d mirror \eqref{eq:ex6quiv1} of the $\ADAF{4}{2}{4}$ theory.
+From now on, we will only use the quiver subtraction method in accordance with the decay algorithm applied to the quivers with all the nodes gauged describing the actual 3d mirrors of the AD theories in consideration.